Back to blog

 Drift, watched by the sweep

 Drift is the easiest place to see this.
 Every signed slot — a spec witness, a unit output, a discovery artifact — stamps a content hash at sign time.
-Markdown gets body-hashed so the engine's own frontmatter mutations don't trip false events; binaries get full-file-hashed.
-The sweep re-hashes every signed slot at the start of every tick and emits a drift event for any mismatch.
+The engine notices when files change out-of-band and tells the agent before the next instruction.
 The cursor turns those events into open feedback the next pass picks up.

 The agent never reasons about whether content drifted.
 The sweep does it mechanically, before any handler runs, before any prompt loads.
 The prompt-based equivalent would be a paragraph in the system message saying "before continuing, verify that previously-signed artifacts have not been modified" — and that paragraph stops being load-bearing the moment the context window gets crowded.